 if your vehicle has sustained some kind of damage from your mishap while driving, here are some repair tips you should be aware of:

-Dents– whenever you have to deal with dents, make sure that the work area is well lit, and also make sure that you have on hand plenty of sandpaper, hammers, dollies, and paint.
+- Dents– whenever you have to deal with dents, make sure to have good illumination in your work area, and also make sure that you have on hand plenty of sandpaper, hammers, dollies, and paint.
 You should never put more than 1/8 of an inch of filler on a dent repair.